-It has been more than a month since Disney Parks and Resorts shuttered all of its theme parks around the world, the latest of all being those at the Disneyland Resort in Anaheim, California, and the Walt Disney World Resort in Orlando, Florida.
+It has been more than a month since Disney Parks and Resorts shuttered all of its theme parks worldwide, the latest being those at the Disneyland Resort in Anaheim, California, and the Walt Disney World Resort in Orlando, Florida.

 Disney Will Have Heightened Focus on Health and Hygiene